mym1359/darj-smart-collection/README.md

 - **Branch & User Dashboards**: Visualizes collection performance and KPIs
 - **Letter Generation**: Automates official warnings and legal notices

+✅ Features
+• 	Interactive Streamlit dashboard for smart debt collection decisions
+• 	FastAPI backend for clean separation of logic and scalable API integration
+• 	SQLite database for storing prediction records locally
+• 	Modular architecture with clear separation of model, API, and UI layers
+• 	Ready for PostgreSQL migration for production-grade deployments
+• 	Expandable design for integrating machine learning models or external banking APIs
+• 	Multilingual support (Persian/English) for broader accessibility
+• 	Clean and reproducible codebase suitable for GitHub portfolio and migration documentation
 ---

 ## 🛠️ Technologies Used